AmirArreaza/HT/README.md

 ## How to start

-To start the project you can run the jar file HomeTask.jar using:
+To start the project you can run the jar file out/artifacts/HomeTask_jar/HomeTask.jar using:

 Java -jar HomeTask.jar